retest/recheck-web/README.md

 Instead of manually defining individual aspects that you want to check, check everything at once.
 So instead of writing many `assert` statements—and still not have complete checks—write a single `re.check()`.
 This saves a lot of effort when creating tests.
 And it makes sure to not [miss unexpected changes](https://hackernoon.com/assertions-considered-harmful-d3770d818054).

-Even better: Using the [retest GUI](https://retest.de/en/) (or the soon to come open-source CLI), you can easily accept those changes with a single click (patent pending).
+Even better: Using [review](https://retest.de/review/) or the open-source [recheck.cli](https://github.com/retest/recheck.cli/), you can easily accept those changes with a single click (patent pending).
 This also saves a lot of time during maintenance.
 Moreover, any regular changing aspects or elements (e.g. date fields) can easily be ignored.

 And, using the Golden Master, recheck can identify elements even after the identifying attribute was changed.
 So assume you are using, e.g. an HTML `id` property to identify an element within your Selenium test.
 Now, assume that this `id` property changes within the HTML.
 Then, your test would break, resulting in an `NoSuchElementException`.
 But using `RecheckDriver` as a drop-in replacement/wrapper of your normal driver magically finds the element and logs a warning such as